 When travel demand returns, the competition between hotel direct, OTAs and retail agents will be even more intense.
-VR and other rich content tools could be the means to turn lookers into bookers.
+Virtual Reality, and other rich content tools, could be the means to turn lookers into bookers for hotels.

 Traveling became virtual for many people during lockdown and social isolation.
 Virtual tours of popular destinations, museums and galleries were viewed widely as people engaged with 360-degree videos and immersive content in great numbers.

 For hotels and destinations, the consumer acceptance of digital armchair travel as a short-term stop gap has opened up some new and immediate promotional opportunities based around augmented and virtual reality-based campaigns.

 The Faroe Islands, again, won many plaudits for its innovative use of human tour guides and G-PRO cameras to allow visitors to explore the islands remotely.

 Marketing departments still at work could think about raising awareness and brand positioning, rather than having to focus their efforts on actual bookings.
 Hotels are facing an uncertain short- and medium-term future.
 Demand for business and leisure travellers will return but will be influenced by a constantly changing global set of travel advisories, over which hotels have no say.

 Despite the lack of future bookings, hotels need to continue to engage with existing and potential guests, and VR is one way of doing this.